Girolamo Russo

 - Giuseppe Russo came to wine from a parallel career as a concert pianist and a literature PhD

-- 'A Rina (sand in local dialect, referring to sandy volcanic soils) is the estate-blend Etna Rosso from younger vines across San Lorenzo, Feudo, and Calderara Sottana; roughly 90 percent Nerello Mascalese with 10 percent Nerello Cappuccio
+- 'A Rina (sand in Sicilian dialect, referencing sandy volcanic soils) is the estate-blend Etna Rosso DOC from younger vines across multiple north-slope contrade; approximately 90% Nerello Mascalese with 10% Nerello Cappuccio

 From Concert Pianist to Etna Vigneron

 Giuseppe Russo, known to the wine community as Peppe, refounded the family estate in 2005 in homage to his recently deceased father Girolamo, whose name now sits on the labels.
-The Russo family had farmed the land at Passopisciaro for generations before the 2005 refounding, but Giuseppe took the project from family farm to commercial wine estate after Girolamo's death.
-Giuseppe came to wine through an unusual route: a parallel career as a concert pianist and a doctoral degree in literature gave him the academic-musical sensibility that has shaped both the estate's careful single-contrada thinking and the labels' restrained design.
-The Russo family's deep-rooted local presence at Passopisciaro, the historic centre of north-slope Etna viticulture, gave Giuseppe access to old-vine parcels in the most celebrated contrade.
+The Russo family had farmed the land at Passopisciaro for generations before the 2005 refounding, with Girolamo selling grapes in bulk to local producers in earlier decades to make ends meet.
+Giuseppe took the project from family farm to commercial wine estate after Girolamo's death, returning to Etna from a parallel career as a concert pianist and a doctoral graduate in literature.
+The unusual academic-musical background gave him a careful, considered sensibility that has shaped both the estate's site-transparent single-contrada thinking and the labels' restrained design.
+The family's deep-rooted local presence at Passopisciaro, the historic centre of north-slope Etna viticulture in the frazione of Castiglione di Sicilia, gave Giuseppe access to old-vine parcels in the most celebrated contrade.
 The combination of family-rooted access, late-arriving commercial discipline, and the academic-musical sensibility positioned Girolamo Russo as one of the most thoughtful single-contrada producers of the modern Etna scene from the project's first commercial vintages.

 - Refounded 2005 by Giuseppe (Peppe) Russo in homage to his late father Girolamo, who had farmed the family's Etna land for decades

-- Family native of Passopisciaro (frazione of Castiglione di Sicilia), the historic centre of north-slope Etna viticulture
+- Family native of Passopisciaro (frazione of Castiglione di Sicilia), historic centre of north-slope Etna viticulture

 - Giuseppe came to wine from a parallel career as a concert pianist and a literature PhD

-- Combination of family-rooted access and academic-musical sensibility shapes the estate's careful single-contrada thinking and restrained label design
+- Academic-musical sensibility shapes the estate's site-transparent single-contrada thinking and restrained label design

-Five Single-Contrada Etna Rossos and Piano delle Colombe
+Five Single-Contrada Etna Rossos and San Lorenzo Piano delle Colombe

 Have a bottle from this producer?